 - 1. Verbal warning bus drivers or any member of the district staff - 2.
 Written warning bus drivers or any member of the district staff. - 3.
 Written notification to parent bus driver, coaches, advisors, guidance counselors, teachers, principal, superintendent. - 4.
 Detention teachers, principal or his/her designee, superintendent - 5.
 Suspension from transportation principal or his/her designee, superintendent - 6.
 Suspension and/or removal from athletic participation designated supervisors, coaches, athletic director, principal, superintendent - 7.
 Suspension and/or removal from social or extracurricular activities activity director, principal, superintendent - 8.
 Suspension of other privileges principal, superintendent - 9.
 In-school suspension principal, superintendent - 10.
 Removal from classroom by teacher teachers, principal - 11.
-Short-term (five days or less) suspension from school -principal, superintendent, board of education - 12.
-Long-term (more than five days) suspension from school -, superintendent, board of education - 13.
+Short-term (five days or less) suspension from school principal, superintendent, board of education - 12.
+Referral to Huntington Youth Court principal, superintendent, board of education - 13.
+Long-term (more than five days) suspension from school superintendent, board of education - 14.
 Permanent suspension from school superintendent, board of education.